 There are many types of Melt & Pour Soap Bases around – all our bases are manufactured to INCLUDE their special additives, and are not low quality bases that have been melted down and have some “butter” or “aloe” etc added.
 By purchasing professional speciality bases, the lather and composition is not compromised, and as they have not been overheated there will be less sweating to worry about.
 None of our soap bases, new or old, have ever been tested on animals.

-and Foamy Bath Butter – this scoopable soap has a soft squishy “butter” like consistency.
+and the Original Crystal OPC Foamy Bath Butter – this scoopable soap has a soft squishy “butter” like consistency.

 How to Melt the Soap